 - Visit the main temple during sunrise or sunset.
 Trust me you will experience one of the best scenes ever and you will have magnificent photos.
 Besides that, in the middle of the day, it’s very hot – during summer – and you will not be able to enjoy the Temples.

 - The opening hour is 5:00 am (the upper level though opens only at 7:30) and closes at 5:30 pm.

 - Angkor Wat Temple is the largest of all the ones.
 We spent 2.5 hours in total.

-- The price of a single-day ticket to the whole temple complex during 2016 was $20 but nowadays has been increased to to $37, a three-day pass was $40 and has been increased to $62 and a seven-day ticket was $60 and has been increased to $72.
+- The price of a single-day ticket to the whole temple complex during 2016 was $20 but nowadays it is increased to $37, a three-day pass was $40 up to $62 and a seven-day ticket was $60 and has been increased to $72.
 If you wanna see all the Temples take the three-day pass, which I highly recommend.
-If you have limited time just buy the single one and visit the Angkot Wat Temples and 1-2 other of main Temples.
+If you have limited time just buy the single one and visit the Angkor Wat Temples and 1-2 other of main Temples.

 - US dollar is the main currency.

-- Temples of Angkor are situated at 7km away from the town of Siem Reap.
+- Temples of Angkor have situated at 7km away from the town of Siem Reap.

 - The weather is cooler from November to February but with a huge amount of tourists.

 - You can find below a Temple map that I sourced from Canbypublications.com and I changed it a little bit, so you have an idea of the area.

 - You can have a look at the Temple on the following video.
 NOTE: Nothings prepares for the real thing.
 It’s even more spectacular of any photo or any video you watch, so put it on your bucket list. 🙂